• Skip to main content

 A visit to La Boca’s brightly coloured Caminito is on nearly every list of top things to do in Buenos Aires.
 This colourful street is an open sky museum in the neighbourhood that held the first port of Buenos Aires.
 When walking along the Caminito, be sure to notice that the buildings have windows but no doors.
 When built, this street was the back alley.

-La Boca is also renowned for its large, caricature-like statues of famous people including Pope Francisco, Diego Maradona (soccer star), and Carlos Gardel (the most prominent figure in the history of tango), as well as being home to the Boca Juniors’ stadium, the most famous stadium in Argentina.
+Visitors to La Boca often admire its large, caricature-like statues of famous people like Pope Francisco, soccer star Diego Maradona, and tango legend Carlos Gardel.
+The neighbourhood also proudly hosts Boca Juniors’ stadium, the most famous in Argentina.

 We enjoyed our walking tour of La Boca, as it is the small details brought out by our guide that make this neighbourhood so interesting.
 Had we been feeling more energetic, we would have opted for this top-rated bicycle tour of La Boca and San Telmo.